Skip to main content

 Graph DatabaseFocuses on nodes and relationshipsNeo4jNeo4j Documentation

-Meet the University Schema
+Meet the E-commerce Schema

 create_tables.sql